michaeltrbo/sleep-efficiency-analysis/README.md

 ![Lifestyle Impact Feature Correlation](public/FactorsAffectingDeepSleep2.png)

+Using the correlation graph we can see what kind of effect a factors has, positive or negative, and the feature importance chart shows us how much each feature actually affects the models output.

 **Key Drivers of Deep Sleep (Ranked by Importance):**

 - **#1 Alcohol consumption (27.57%)** - The biggest disruptor of restorative sleep.